github/codeql/docs/language/learn-ql/cpp/value-numbering-hash-cons.rst

 --------
 In C and C++ QL databases, each node in the abstract syntax tree is represented by a separate object.
 This allows both analysis and results display to refer to specific appearances of a piece of syntax.
 However, it is frequently useful to determine whether two expressions are equivalent, either syntactically or semantically.

-The hash consing library (defined in ``semmle.code.cpp.valuenumbering.HashCons``) provides a mechanism for identifying expressions that have the same syntactic structure.
-The value numbering library (defined in ``semmle.code.cpp.valuenumbering.GlobalValueNumbering``) provides a mechanism for identifying expressions that compute the same value at runtime.
+The `hash consing <https://en.wikipedia.org/wiki/Hash_consing>`__ library (defined in ``semmle.code.cpp.valuenumbering.HashCons``) provides a mechanism for identifying expressions that have the same syntactic structure.
+The `global value numbering <https://en.wikipedia.org/wiki/Value_numbering>`__ library (defined in ``semmle.code.cpp.valuenumbering.GlobalValueNumbering``) provides a mechanism for identifying expressions that compute the same value at runtime.

+Both libraries divide the expressions in each function into equivalence classes represented by objects.
+Each ``HashCons`` object represents a set of expressions with identical parse trees, while ``GVN`` objects represent sets of expressions that will always compute the same value.

 Example C code